 One of the saddest sections of thrift stores (to me, anyhow) is the wood and basket section.
 It's always this mish-mash of wood shelves, jewelry boxes, and scuffed up baskets of every shape and size.

 It always makes me feel sad, in a way, that there are so many baskets and bins that were loved for a little bit, then just thrown by the wayside.
 Every time I walk past that aisle I say “I'm going to do something with these baskets!” and never get around to it.

 But no longer!
 With my shiny new Arrow glue gun and the need for new Autumn decor, I set on a mission to adopt some of these baskets and give them a new life while still keep some of their original charms.

 Just a note here about choosing your tools carefully.
-I partnered with Arrow Fastener on this project specifically because they’ve proved themselves as a reliable manufacturer for nearly a century, and I have to make sure these pumpkins don’t go rolling off into the sunset.
+I partnered with Arrow Fastener on this project specifically because they've proved themselves as a reliable manufacturer for nearly a century.
+And I have to make sure these pumpkins don't go rolling off into the sunset.

-How to Make the Baskets
+How to Make the DIY Pumpkin Harvest Basket

 I picked up the floral foam at the dollar store, but anything relatively sturdy and filling would work, even if it's a smaller basket turned upside down.

 - Paint (I used Jolie paint in "Dove Grey")

 - Floral foam